davis-berlind/infection-simulator/README.md

 This repository contains my final project for STOR-672: Simulation Modeling and Analysis, a course I took with Dr. Mariana Olvera-Cravioto at the University of North Carolina in Spring 2020.
-The report in this repo [Final Project.pdf](Final Project.pdf) describes a continuous-time model for simulating the spread of disease through a graph network.
+The report in this repo [STOR-672-final-project.pdf](STOR-672-final-project.pdf) describes a continuous-time model for simulating the spread of disease through a graph network.
 The parameters of the model are selected to mimic the conditions of the spread of COVID-19 in a small city.
 Multiple experiments are conducted to test the effect of social distancing on slowing the spread of disease.